A Western Australian franchisee is facing record penalties under recent Protecting Vulnerable Workers laws.

 “Employers are on notice that the Fair Work Ombudsman is making full use of the Protecting Vulnerable Workers laws to ensure that any individuals or companies who commit serious contraventions are held to account.”

 Criminal penalties needed

-Leading industrial advocate Miles Heffernan from Fair Work Claims once again called for criminal penalties to be introduced for wage theft.
+Industrial advocate Miles Heffernan renewed his calls for criminal penalties for wage theft.

-“If it’s determined that Ms Pham is indeed a serial wage thief, then she should be sent to jail like all other thieves are,” Mr Heffernan said.
+“If it’s determined that Ms Pham is indeed a serial wage thief, then she should consequently be sent to jail like all other thieves are,” he said.